 If you’re lucky enough to witness the falls in ‘full roar’, you’ll feel the spray on your face and the rising mist will float back and forth across your vision of the falls.
 Even when not at full flow, the falls are an awe-inspiring vision—try to imagine the power of water that has carved this deeply-incised gorge over the eons.

-Make sure you have dry wipes to clear your camera lens and glasses!
+After heavy rain, when the falls are ‘pumping’ make sure you have dry wipes to clear your camera lens and glasses!
 Carry a waterproof bag, as everything will be damp by the time you’ve gazed your fill!

 Go walking in the rain(forest)

 Mossman Gorge, Daintree National Park | Julie Swartz © Queensland Government

 Think ‘rainforest’ and ‘green’ comes to mind but until you visit during the Wet, you haven’t really discovered ‘green’!

 In the Wet, you’ll experience tropical rainforests in their true colours—every shade of green you can imagine, from chartreuse to seafoam and everything in between!
 At Mossman Gorge, Daintree National Park , in Kuku Yalanji country, set out on the Baral Marrjanga track through lush tropical lowland rainforest.